uzbekkorea/uzbekkorea.github.io/README.md

 - Test locally
 - Push and create pull request

-> :exclamation: Do NOT directly modify `gh-pages` branch, it is deployed when `main` branch is  modified.
+> :warning: Do NOT directly modify `gh-pages` branch, it is deployed when `main` branch is  modified.

 ## How to test locally